 What is an SQP?…suitably qualified!

-If you are an animal owner, look for the badge to identify those people who are qualified SQPs registered with Vetpol… because they are trained to prescribe and supply veterinary medicines and also to give trusted advice on animal health and welfare.
+If you are an animal owner, look for the badge to identify those people who are qualified SQPs registered with Vetpol.
+This means they are knowledgeable about the veterinary medicines they supply and can give trusted advice on animal health and welfare.
 Above all, Vetpol SQPs are there to provide a first class service for animal owners who want to speak to a trained professional.

 Vetpol SQP badge held in a hand